kraasch/world-passport-color/README.md

 The map has been colored by a python script averaging the real image of every country's passport.

+**NOTE**: with a few modifications the code can be used to create python scripts coloring the world map by simply associating a color with the country code.

 ## Meta

 More to read ([*](./NOTETOSELF.md)):